 An "M" shaped metal framing section was used for the chassis, this allows the AO-47 box to be slightly recessed.
 The power transformer was mounted on the back side of the chassis top and holes were drilled for the jacks, switches, potentiometers and power cord.
 A U-shaped metal frame should be constructed to cover the bottom and sides of the chassis.
 The two bridge rectifiers and first high voltage capacitor are mounted in the main chassis.
 The LFO board is mounted on the underside of the main chassis.
 The power transformer was pulled from some old electronic equipment.
 A Hammond P-T269EX transformer could be substituted if the rectifier circuit was changed from a 4-diode bridge to a center-tapped 2-diode full-wave circuit.
 The 390/2W resistor value may need to be changed so that B+1 is around 250V.
 The P-T269EX can be purchased from Antique Electrical Supply.

 There are several ways to make the LFO circuit, the LFO should produce a waveform which falls in the 0-5V range.
-The most versatile LFO uses an Arduino microprocessor board driving a DAC circuit, see my Arduino LFO project for details.
-The Arduino LFO allows one to install arbitrary modulation waveforms via a PC's USB port for a variety of effects.
-The waveform can be a simple sine wave or a more complex wave.
-The Liquidator's modulation input should be driven by pin 7 of the 1458 IC on the Arduino LFO.
+The most versatile LFO uses an Arduino microprocessor board driving a DAC circuit, see my Arduino LFO V1 project for details.
+The Arduino LFO can be programmed to produce a variety of waveforms such as a simple sine wave or a more complex wave.
+The Liquidator's modulation input should be driven by pin 7 of the 1458 IC on the Arduino LFO V1.

 The Liquidator will work like most guitar pedals, plug the guitar into the Liquidator input and connect the Liquidator output to a guitar amplifier.
 Depending on the output level of your guitar pickups, it may be worthwhile to use a boost pedal or other preamp device between the guitar and the Liquidator input.